This BLOG On VA Loans Colorado With Higher Loan Limits And No Overlays Was PUBLISHED On May 27th, 2020

 - $162,500 – $132,250 = $30,250 Down Payment

 The fine state of Colorado has many counties.
-Some notable counties where the limits are above $453,100 are:
+Some notable counties where it was considered high-cost areas are the following.
+However, VA no longer has a maximum loan limit on VA loans:

 - Adams – $529,000